 • establishment of biofilms or aggregates by native heterotrophic bacteria (Pseudomonas sp., Aeromonas sp., Flavobacterium sp. etc.) and some filamentous cyanobacteria on the walls of the pipes in the network or on the purifying filters used in water treatment.

-The QGA™ rapid microbiological analysis kit is recommended by aqua-tools I&E for:
+The QGA™ rapid microbiological analysis kit is recommended by aqua-tools Rapid Microbial Solutions for:

 • Measuring the total biomass of surface or ground water, treated or stored water, etc., notably water sources whose biological content is likely to undergo significant seasonal variation;